Exploring Air3D Blast Analysis

-The new embassy building in Bangkok provides a 5-level Chancery, Head of Mission (HOM) residence, and guardhouse in a design that is inspired by the Australian landscape and seeks to blend materials and architectural characteristics from both countries.
+The new Australian Embassy building in Bangkok provides a 5-level Chancery, Head of Mission (HOM) residence and services building.
+The design being inspired by the Australian landscape and seeks to blend materials and architectural characteristics from both countries.

-Driven by stringent physical security requirements, a distinctive feature of the project was the use of Air3D blast modelling, conducted in-house, to contribute to the design of a blast-resistant façade, walls, doors and windows.
+Driven by stringent physical security requirements, a distinctive feature of the project was the use of Air3D blast modelling, conducted in-house, which contributed to the design of a blast-resistant façade, walls, doors and windows.

 The Façade showcases a curved organic form of reinforced concrete, with punched windows and masonry cladding creating deep reveals for shading and privacy.
 The masonry Façade was constructed of Australian-made curved bricks, with three brick colours used to distinguish the different functions of the facility.